 - (c) When a robot goes down and does not get up after the referee counts to ten, it is a knockout (K.O.), and the other robot is awarded the victory.
 The count will continue even if the round has ended. - (d) If robot fall after doing own attack, even opponent go down it is not a "down" but "slip".
-However, if you can't get up during 10 counts of referee, it will be knocked out. - (e) When a robot is knocked down three times during the same match, it is ruled a knockout and victory is awarded to the opponent.
+However, if you can't get up during 10 counts of referee, it will be knocked out.
+If both sides cannot get up at the same time, an overtime will be held. - (e) When a robot is knocked down three times during the same match, it is ruled a knockout and victory is awarded to the opponent. - (f) The match continues even if both robots fall on top of each other due to an attack.

-(f) The match continues even if both robots fall on top of each other due to an attack.
 However, if the referee judges that it is not possible to continue the match, the robots are placed in the fallen position apart from each other and the count is commenced.